TheeNtsakoSibisi/TheMoviesApp/README.md

 # TheMoviesApp
-showcase content from ​The Movie Database API (​https://developers.themoviedb.org/3/getting-started/introduction​).
+Showcase content from ​The Movie Database API (​https://developers.themoviedb.org/3/getting-started/introduction​).
 # The Assessment
 Upon receiving this assessment, I had to rewrite the requirements down on a piece of paper and listed the requirements according to priority.